-The Clerk to the Corporation maintains a register of financial and personal interests of governors.
-The register is available for inspection by arrangement with the Clerk.
+The Head of Governance maintains a register of financial and personal interests of governors.
+The register is available for inspection by arrangement with the Head of Governance.

-All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
-The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.
+All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Head of Governance, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
+The appointment, evaluation and removal of the Head of Governance/Clerk are matters for the Corporation as a whole.